spencertipping/canard/boot.md

          00 10 00 00 /4/00          # p_align
     # end

+    @!78

+# Symbol table

+Canard consists primarily of a symbol table that contains global bindings.
+Any undefined symbol is mapped to a function that defines it with the stack top;
+that is, if 's' is undefined then 's [x ...]' is a definition, not an invocation; both are popped from the stack and from then on, 's' is equivalent to 'x ...'.

     @!78 4831 o300 b03c             # syscall = 60 (exit)
          4831 o355                  # status  = 0
          0f05